kontent-ai/delivery-sdk-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the Delivery project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kontent-ai/delivery-sdk-net/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Delivery project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

+## Wall of Fame

+We would like to express our thanks to the following people who contributed and made the project possible:

+* [Eric Dugre](https://github.com/kentico-ericd) - the original author of the SDK

+Would you like to become a hero too?
+Pick an [issue](https://github.com/kontent-ai/delivery-sdk-ruby/issues) and send us a pull request!